Barley, Hertfordshire: Governance

 Barley has three tiers of local government at parish, district and county level: Barley Parish Council, North Hertfordshire District Council, and Hertfordshire County Council.
+The parish council meets at the Town House.

 Barley is an ancient parish, and it was part of the hundred of Edwinstree.
 Barley was included in the Royston Poor Law Union from 1835.
 The Local Government Act 1894 created parish and district councils.
 The parish of Barley was included in Ashwell Rural District from 28 December 1894, and Barley Parish Council came into being on 31 December 1894, taking over the secular functions of the parish vestry.
 Despite the name, Ashwell Rural District Council was based in the town of Royston.
 Ashwell Rural District was abolished in 1935, becoming part of Hitchin Rural District, which in turn was abolished in 1974, becoming part of North Hertfordshire.

+Population

+At the 2021 census, the population of the parish was 703.
+The population had been 662 in 2011, and 659 in 2001.

-Notable residents
+Notable people

-Notable historical residents include William Warham, Redcliffe and Nina Salaman, Rev Charles Oswald Miles, Curate from 1882-5 and Thomas Willett, future Mayor of New York.
-His house Willet's Cottage was demolished in 1972.
-Sam Smith worked in the local shop before the height of his fame.
-The actress Jaye Griffiths also lives in the village.
+Notable historical residents include William Warham, Redcliffe and Nina Salaman, the Reverend Charles Oswald Miles, curate in 1882–5, and Thomas Willett, future Mayor of New York; his house, Willet's Cottage, was demolished in 1972.
+Sam Smith worked in the local shop before the height of their fame.
+Actress Jaye Griffiths also lives in the village.